What does Suan Sati mean?

 Is there an area where I can smoke?

 Yes, there is an area where you can smoke cigarettes.

 Do you have laundry facilities?

-There are laundry machines at a local shop around the corner from Suan Sati where you can do your laundry.
-Alternatively, you can ask our staff to do your laundry for a small fee.
-Lastly, if you prefer to do your own laundry, we provide tubs for you to do so provided your laundry soap is 100% natural.
+Our staff is happy to do your laundry for a small fee.
+If you prefer to do your own laundry, we provide tubs for you to do so provided your laundry soap is 100% natural.

 What if I get sick on retreat?
 Is there a hospital or clinic nearby?

-There is a local clinic just across the street for minor issues, and several excellent hospitals within 20-30 minutes drive.
+There is a local clinic in the village for minor issues, and several excellent hospitals within 40 minutes drive.

 Can I visit Chiang Mai's tourist attractions while on retreat?

 We advise guests to focus their attention on slowing down and doing less while on retreat.
 If you would like to visit Chiang Mai’s wonderful tourist attractions, please plan for time before or after your retreat as our schedule does not provide enough time to make the drive to and from most attractions in between sessions.